vahidAK/PatMat/README.md

                         Path to the WhatsHap phased vcf file that is produced from phasing input vcf file using nanopore reads.
-This can be useful when the chromosome-scale phased variants are very sparse.
+This can be useful when the chromosome-scale phased variants are very sparse but be aware that this might also results in more errors.
 File must be sorted and indexed using tabix.
   --whatshap_block WHATSHAP_BLOCK, -wb WHATSHAP_BLOCK
                         Path to the WhatsHap block file.
 This file can be